 Send a postcard to space activity for kids

-We hope you found a few things in this article that caught your interest and will inspire you to continue studying and exploring space.
+We hope you and your child found a few things that caught your interest and will inspire you to continue studying and exploring space.
 There are so many amazing things going on at NASA, space companies and camps.
 By participating in these kinds of opportunities you are taking an important step to working one day in the space business.
 Up next, check out some cool NASA contests for students and NASA internships.

-Fine tune your knowledge of space exploration in private Space Careers classes tailored to your individual interests and needs.
-Recommended for students interested in developing their own space projects, and for those preparing to apply for NASA internships.
+Fine tune your child's knowledge of space exploration in private Space Careers classes, recommended for students interested in developing their own space projects, and for those preparing to apply for NASA internships.

 Written by Bruce Callow, a Canadian space educator and co-author of the books To the Stars: Costa Rica in NASA, The Intrepids: Costa Rican Women in Science and Technology and To the Stars: Guatemala in Space.
 Bruce has worked as a communications consultant for former NASA astronaut Dr. Franklin Chang Diaz.
 He partners in a variety of space education outreach activities with NASA and the Costa Rica Institute of Technology.